 The Barristers

-Christopher Stevenson KC is senior criminal defence barrister with more than 25 years of experience.
+Christopher Stevenson KC is a senior criminal defence barrister with more than 25 years of experience.

 He has been defence counsel in many significant trials, including the "Urewera Four” trial, multiple major homicide trials (achieving a number of unlikely acquittals), and is currently acting in cases involving "Mr Big" stings and the historic 1987 Red Fox Tavern robbery and murder.